 TALL Program Seeking Applicants

-The TALL Program is seeking applicants for its new class, which will begin July 2016.
 The program invests 455 hours of intensive training per person in seminars and speakers, as well as, domestic and international study trips over two years.
-Applications for the new class are due March 15, 2016.

 More about the TALL Program

 The TALL program gets program participants out of their “comfort zones” and helps them to experience other parts of agriculture in Texas, in the United States and internationally.
 In addition to the shared experiences and leadership building, TALL participants build life-long networking relationships with people they may never have had a chance to meet.

 - Each program lasts 2 years and has 8 seminars with 45 days of intense training with over 300 speakers which includes guest speakers, current leaders, tours, on-site visits, receptions, discussions and leadership course work.
 In all, they will meet over 2,000 people during their two year experience.